 Director and Head of Finance and Administration

 In March 2019 Izy became a part of the SORCE family and has become an integral member of the team.
-She puts her skills and expertise to excellent use handling the organisations accounts and assisting Kara in all matters related to Administration and Human Resources, as our our (self proclaimed) Spreadsheet Queen.
+She puts her skills and expertise to excellent use handling the organisation’s accounts and assisting Kara in all matters related to Administration and Human Resources, as our (self-proclaimed) Spreadsheet Queen.
 Now a PADI Divemaster, Reef Check Eco-Diver Izy also spends a great deal of time under the waves leading dives and carrying out project activities.